mood boosting foods

 Your diet definitely can affect your moods, and by the use of specific foods, you can improve how you feel.
 However, splurging on expensive saffron isn’t necessary.
 These mood boosting foods are even easy to add your budget conscious grocery shopping list.

-Since the foods you consume affects body and brain chemistry, it’s important to out and choose the right ingredients while shopping.
+Since the foods you consume affects body and brain chemistry, it’s important to plan out and choose the right ingredients while shopping.

 Add these items in your cooking process and include them in your diet to enjoy better health: